ChimeHQ/LanguageClient/README.md

 ## General Design

-This library is all based around the `Server` protocol from LanguageServerProtocol.
+This library is all based around the `ServerConnection` protocol from LanguageServerProtocol.
 The idea is to wrap up and expose progressively more-complex behavior.
 This helps to keep things manageable, while also offering lower-complexity types for less-demanding needs.
 It was also just the first thing I tried that worked out reasonably well.

-Because all the types here conform to `Server`, lots of their functionality is covered by [LanguageServerProtocol][languageserverprotocol]'s documenation.
+Because all the types here conform to `ServerConnection`, lots of their functionality is covered by [LanguageServerProtocol][languageserverprotocol]'s documentation.
+This includes getting access to server events via `eventSequence`.

 ## Communication